sukhjitsehra/LaTeX/README.md

 TeXstudio: LaTeX Editor
 -------------------------------

-The workshop will be conducted with the use a LaTeX Editor, which is available for all operating systems and is Open-source i.e. [**TeXstudio**](http://www.texstudio.org/).
+The sessions for LaTeX will be conducted with the use a LaTeX Editor, which is available for all operating systems and is Open-source i.e. [**TeXstudio**](http://www.texstudio.org/).

 JabRef: A Reference Manager
 ==============================

-Reference management software is an application used by researchers and authors to store, utilise bibliographic database.
+Reference management software is an application used by researchers andmauthors to store, utilise bibliographic database.
 It is better to use reference management software, which provides a convenient graphical interface such JabRef.

 Installation
 ------------